hhtml-de/website/src/code-of-conduct.md

 title: Code of Conduct
 description: Code of Conduct of the Hamburg HTML meetup.
 ---
-# Contributor Covenant Code of Conduct
+# HHTML Code of Conduct

 ## Our Pledge